Stop or Appeal Involuntary IRS Collection Actions

 Are you facing the prospect of a tax lien or federal tax levy?

-The tax professionals at Daniel Rosefelt & Associates, LLC, Attorney & CPA can help you understand your rights and how to use the tools that are available to you to reach a solution to your lien, levy or other tax problem.
-Our tax attorney can help mitigate the consequences of aggressive IRS enforced collection actions.
+The tax professionals at Daniel Rosefelt & Associates, LLC, Attorney & CPA can help you understand your rights and how to use the tools that are available to you to solve your lien, levy or other tax problem.
+We can also help mitigate the consequences of aggressive IRS enforced collection actions.
 In many cases, we are able to obtain voluntary IRS or state release of a lien or levy against your wages, bank account or other property.
-Our understanding of IRS collection action will help protect you from abuse of power by the IRS and assert the rights made available to all taxpayers by the Internal Revenue Code, the Taxpayer Bill of Rights, and other federal and state laws.
+Our understanding of IRS collection action will help protect you from abuse of power by the IRS and assert the rights made available to all taxpayers by the Internal Revenue Code, the Taxpayer Bill of Rights and other federal or state laws.

-Whether IRS collection action is just beginning, or if the IRS has already issued a lien or levy against you, your wages or your other property, we can help.
-Often, we can arrange for the voluntary termination of an IRS garnishment or a bank levy.
-At other times, we are able to use our knowledge and experience to terminate IRS collection actions through other legal options.
+Whether IRS collection action is just beginning, or if the IRS has already issued a lien or levy against you, your wages or other assets, we can help.

 The IRS Aggressively Uses Its Powers

-The current commissioner and other senior IRS management have made compliance the central theme of today’s IRS.
+Recent IRS policy has made compliance the central theme of today’s IRS.
 The “kinder, gentler IRS” that grew out of the Internal Revenue Service Restructuring and Reform Act of 1998 (RRA 98) has given way to the firm, unflinching and aggressive IRS of today.